Who says treating yourself is reserved for the weekends? Pamper yourself with a weekday high tea

 High tea in Singapore, so posh.
-Cucumber sandwiches and scones – so very fancy; very Downton Abbey.
-We just love it and, here’s the thing, you don’t have to save it up for the weekend.
-Here are 20 of our favourite weekday high tea places for that perfect afternoon indulgence.
-Or, if you do need afternoon tea on a Saturday or Sunday, head here.
+Cucumber sandwiches and scones – very Downton Abbey; or, perhaps even better, traditional treats like kueh and ondeh ondeh.
+We just love it and, here’s the thing: you don’t have to save it up for the weekend.
+The proof?
+Here are our favourite weekday high tea places for that perfect afternoon indulgence.
+Or, head here if you prefer afternoon tea on a weekend.

 LeBar at Sofitel Singapore Sentosa Resort & Spa